Do you live in the United Kingdom and suffer from opiate addiction?

-Naltrexone may not be approved in all countries for the treatment of addiction, but there are some studies coming out demonstrating how effective it is.
+Naltrexone may not be approved in all countries for the treatment of addiction, but some studies are coming out demonstrating how effective it is.
 Studies in Europe show that naltrexone helps increase the commitment to recovery and lowers the risk of relapse in people who use it.
-A naltrexone implant will lower that risk further since doses cannot be missed.
+A naltrexone implant will reduce that risk further since doses cannot be missed.

 Medication combined with traditional counselling and support groups provides some of the best chances of living a life in recovery.
-Naltrexone does not interfere with a person’s quality of life or their enjoyment of the fun things in their life.
+Naltrexone does not interfere with a person’s quality of life or enjoyment of fun things.

 Drug Addictions that may be treated with a Naltrexone implant

 - Heroin addiction